 These plugins allow you to set a language on a per-post and per-term (category, tag) basis, which means that the plugins need to make integrity changes to WordPress on each request, which makes integration a bit harder for us.

 Although most translation plugins have a different foundation, their goal is homogenous.
-As such, these caveats are typical across the board.
+As such, these issues are typical across the board.

 Issue #1a: Homepage settings (homepage shows latest posts)

 All options set to the general SEO Settings page for the homepage will affect all languages.
 So, if you put a custom title for the homepage there, all configured languages will have their title changed.

 Therefore, we advise against filling in the homepage settings when using a same-site translation plugin.
 When using WPML or Polylang, we urge not setting the homepage as a blog at all.
 Instead, we recommend setting the homepage as a static page.